ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ### Writing Queries

-In both GraphQL IDEs we can type in the GraphQL queries in the left-hand pane.
-If we click on the play button the result will be displayed in the right-hand side pane.
+In both GraphQL IDEs we can type in the GraphQL queries on the left-hand pane.
+If we click on the play button the result will be displayed on the right-hand side pane.

-Let us start with a simple query in which we ask for the name of all students that we have in our database.
+Let us start with a simple query in which we ask for the first name of all students that we have in our database.

 ```graphql
 query {